OBOFoundry/OBOFoundry.github.io/docs/roles/RoleNORManager.md

 ### Receiving `new ontology` requests on OBO and acknowledging the receipt

-- The NOR Manager MUST actively listen to issues on the [OBO Issue Tracker](https://github.com/OBOFoundry/OBOFoundry.github.io/issues).
+- The NOR Manager MUST actively listen to issues on the [OBOFoundry GitHub issues tracker](https://github.com/OBOFoundry/OBOFoundry.github.io/issues).
-- When a new ontology request is received, and the wrong issue template was used, the New Ontology Request (NOR) Manager must inform the NOR requestor to use the correct issue template and close the wrongly submitted issue.
+- When a new ontology request is received, and the wrong issue template was used, the New Ontology Request (NOR) Manager must inform the NOR requestor to use the correct issue template and close the wrongly submitted issue with the following message:
+    ```markdown
+    Dear @GITHUBNAME,

+    Thank you for your submission.
+    However, the wrong issue template has been used.
+Please make sure to follow the [New Ontology Submission Instructions](https://obofoundry.org/docs/NewOntologyRegistrationInstructions.html) and use the [New Ontology Request issue template](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/new?assignees=&labels=new+ontology&template=new-ontology-request.md&title=).
+    Thank you.
+    ```
 - When a valid NOR request is received the NOR Manager acknowledges the receipt with the following message:
     ```markdown
     Dear @GITHUBNAME,